ÖB Michael Claesson has warned several times that Russia may test NATO, for example by occupying a smaller, uninhabited island in the Baltic Sea.

 In the English Channel, a Russian frigate has fired warning shots at a civilian yacht that came too close.

-Skoog Haslum points out that warning shots are part of the warning chain used by all warships.
+Skoog Haslum points out that warning shots are part of the warning chain that all warships use.

 But it is certainly an incredibly rare event, she says.